ErpNetDocs/webclient/introduction/how-to/advanced-filter.md

 ## Customize panel
 This completely new concept targets the tasks of administrators and consultants to adjust well in advance the desired filters and layout of the panel.
+Adding one and the same filter field is possible, but with different supported comparison types.
+The action is inclusive (one combination does not deactivate the other).
+The supported comparison types are dependent on the type of field, indicated in the domain model.

 Tab **Items** consists of all possible combinations of attributes (system and stored) plus supported comparison types e.g. *Deal contains, Deal is one of, Currency directory is equal to, Currency directory contains…*
 Advanced users switch on the filters that adds non-value pinned filters in the panel.
 Users then tune them with the value.